Technology Planning Council (TPC) -

 - Forward to the Technology Planning Council any policy and procedure recommendations regarding priority IT development, security, and proper use of IT infrastructure.

-The IT Executive Council is a virtual IT team that is chaired by the CIO and is responsible for coordinating the response by all campus IT units to goals established by the university.
-It meets 3-4 times annually and acts as a forum for CMU’s distributed IT groups to develop coordinated plans for shared services, to improve the quality of IT service across CMU, to improve the security of CMU’s data and systems, and to optimize CMU’s IT spending.
+The IT Executive Council is chaired by the CIO and is responsible for coordinating the response by all campus IT units to goals established by the university.
+It meets monthly and acts as a forum for CMU’s distributed IT groups to develop coordinated plans for shared services, to improve the quality of IT service across CMU, to improve the security of CMU’s data and systems, and to optimize CMU’s IT spending.

 The Distributed Computing Steering Committee meets monthly to discuss the tactical implementation of initiatives determined by the IT Executive Council.
 These initiatives include faculty and staff desktop support, support of mediated classrooms and campus labs, and directory-related planning.

 The Security Incident Response Team is charged with response to any security incidents related to CMU's data or systems, as well as the investigation of other matters referred to it by CMU's General Counsel and abuse complaints submitted by CMU faculty, staff, or students.
-SIRT prepares a report of campus-wide digital security threats each semester and makes recommendations to the Information Security Advisory Team relative to new policies or processes that will enhance the security of CMU's data and systems.
+SIRT prepares a report of campus-wide digital security threats each semester and makes recommendations to the Technology Planning Council relative to new policies or processes that will enhance the security of CMU's data and systems.